Requirements for approved training and equipment

 When spreading plant protection products, you must apply at least the following safety distances:

-- 2 metres to open dikes, rainwater wells and drainage wells
+- 2 metres to open ditches, rainwater wells and drainage wells

 - 12 metres to drinking water wells.